mjochen/PS-Basic-course/README.md

 # PS-Basic-course
-Course material for the basic part of the four day PowerShell course
+Course material for the basic part of the four day PowerShell course.